JosePedroDias/video360/README.md

-# cubemap-video
+# video360

 ## WAT?

+Plays and allows controlling and displaying:
+* cubemap videos such as those [served by facebook](facebook.com/Facebook360),
-Plays and allows controlling cubemaps videos such as those [served by facebook](facebook.com/Facebook360).
+* equirectangular videos such as those [served by youtube](https://www.youtube.com/results?filters=spherical&lclk=spherical).

+## Limitations

-## you must use a server which streams the video with ranged requests and CORS
+you must use a server which streams the video with ranged requests and CORS

 [shameless plug](https://github.com/JosePedroDias/dwarf-media-server)

 ## TODO

-* fix autoplay for mobile
 * alternate ways of controlling the video
     * mouse (current)
     * gyro
     * keys
     * API only
-* enrich demo with video controls
+* UI
+    * sliders for time and volume working